-2 hours. - 557 History of the Doctrine of the Work of Christ Peters A detailed study of Christian thought on the atonement from New Testament times to the present.
-2 hours.
+Christian thought on the person of Christ person of Christ promite first century to the present. - 557 History of the Doctrine of the Work of Christ Peters A detailed study of Christian thought on the atonement from New Testament times to the present.